samson-teals/conway-life/README.md

 Only cells that are alive are painted.
 Specifically, `Main`'s `GridCanvas`.`paintGrid` method uses `isAlive`.

+This method returns a `boolean`.
+Return `true` if the cell is "alive".

 ### init

 `Main`'s `main` method is set up to call a `LifeGrid` class' `init` method after it is created.